MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Complete-MgBetaTeamChannelMigration.md

 After a completeMigration request is made, you can't import more messages into the team.
 You can add members to the team after the request returns a successful response.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Complete-MgTeamChannelMigration](/powershell/module/Microsoft.Graph.Teams/Complete-MgTeamChannelMigration?view=graph-powershell-1.0)

 ## SYNTAX